 Type the code provided in the SMS message in the Enter Code field.

-After signing in, users can change the phone number to which OTP codes are sent by removing the SMS Authentication factor and then setting it up again.
+Users can change the phone number to which OTP codes are sent by removing the SMS Authentication factor and then setting it up again.

 - In the Okta Dashboard, click your username in the upper-right corner.